Skip to main content

 Once these steps are done, both the toggled-on and the newly imported tokens will be available on your home screen or in your wallet’s balance.

-If you're struggling to find or import a token
+Struggling to find or import a token?

-You should be able to find and import missing tokens into Best Wallet by following the steps above.
-You may need to import tokens if they're relatively new projects (like presales), have only recently launched, or have a relatively small market capitalisation.
+You may need to import tokens if they're relatively new projects (like pre-launch or fair launch tokens), have only recently launched, or have a relatively small market capitalization.

 Did this answer your question?